255 Revealing 2022 Small Business Website Statistics

 What 2022 Small Business Website Statistics Mean for You

-Not having an effective and engaging small business website is a significant obstacle to your business growth and success.
-Even if you have a brick-and-mortar business, potential consumers will look for you online first.
+Not having an effective and engaging small business website is a significant obstacle to your business’s growth and success.
+Potential consumers will first look for you online if you have a brick-and-mortar business.
 If they do not find your small business, they will go to one of your competitors.
 Is that really what you want?

-As you can see from our small business website statistics, not having a business website is just not an option any longer.
+As you can see from our small business website statistics, not having a business website is no longer an option.
 While we don’t recommend DIY small business web design, it is undoubtedly an option.
 Hiring a professional web designer or agency may cost more.
 Still, you will get the website you need to grow your business faster and with less effort.

 Does Your Small Business Website Fall Short?